o1vanova/RS-Short-Track/README.md

 # Rolling Scopes Short Track

-## Task's desctiption is located [here](https://github.com/rolling-scopes-school/RS-Short-Track/wiki).
+## Task's description is located [here](https://github.com/rolling-scopes-school/RS-Short-Track/wiki).

 This task is to implement 'custom' version of the lodash library following next requirements: